The Important National Death Registers That Many Family Historians Miss

 An Index Entry for a 1870 Mortality Schedule:

-While the information contained in these schedules is much the same as you might find on a death certificate, it should not be relied on to have the same level of accuracy.
+While the information contained in these schedules is much the same as you might find on an ancestor’s death certificate, it should not be relied on to have the same level of accuracy.
 Why?
 The information collected on mortality schedules, like that of any census, is dependent on the care of the enumerator as well as the accuracy of the person providing the information at the time.

 Think information about one of your ancestors may be listed on one of the mortality schedules?
 You can dig deeper into these records by accessing the free, searchable index of US mortality schedules on Ancestry right here.
 This collection is just one of over 800 that Ancestry offers for free.
 You can learn more about that here.